LLNL/GRAPE/README.md

         --recurse                   If set, adds a pull request for each modified submodule and nested subproject.
                                     The pull request for the outer level repo will have a description with links to the submodules' pull requests.
-        -v                          Be more verbose with git commands.
         --test                      Uses a dummy version of stashy that requires no communication to an actual Stash server.
         --prepend                   For reviewers, title,  and description updates, prepend <userNames>, <title>,  and
                                     <description> to the existing title / description instead of replacing it.
         --append                    For reviewers, title,  and description updates, append <userNames>, <title>,  and
-                                    <description> to the existing title / description instead of replacing it.
+                                    <description> to the existing reviewers, title, or description instead of replacing it.
+        --subprojectsOnly           As a work around to when you've only touched a subproject, this will prevent errors arising